utshomax/postman-docs/src/pages/docs/sending-requests/environments/team-environments.md

     url: "https://www.postman.com/case-studies/hathway/"
 ---

-You can use environments to collaborate on shared resources and configure the visibility of sensitive data, including API secrets, passwords, tokens, and keys.
+An [environment](/docs/sending-requests/environments/managing-environments/) enables you to collaborate on Postman data when you're working as part of a team.
+You can use environments to share a group of variable values and use those values when sending requests.
+You can also use environments to share and manage the visibility of sensitive data such as API secrets, passwords, tokens, and keys.

+To get started, [create a new environment](/docs/sending-requests/environments/managing-environments/#create-an-environment), move an environment, or fork an environment in your team workspace.
+Then assign roles to team members to specify who can view or edit the environment.

 ## Contents